-- The car rental rates are the lowest in the market with a wide choice of suppliers and vehicles.
+- The car rental rates are the lowest in the market and will help you save 70% of the rental cost when comparing between a wide range of suppliers and vehicles.

 - Discovercars provides rental car options across various car rental companies: international big brands like Hertz, Sixt, Europcar, Budget, Dollar, Avis, etc., and also local Italian agencies (Sicily by Car, B-Rent, Drivalia).

 - Discovercars negotiate better deals with car suppliers.
 You are less likely to get the same price if you booked directly through the car rental agency.

 - You can cancel your booking up to 48 hours before the pick-up date free of charge.